kamchatka-volcano/cmdlime/README.md

 ```

 #### Simple format

-This format is created for development purposes of **cmdlime** as it's the easiest one to parse, so **cmdlime** unit tests are probably the only software that use it.
+This format is intended for development purposes of **cmdlime**, as it's the easiest one to parse.
+As a result, **cmdlime** unit tests are probably the only software that uses it.

 All names are in `camelCase`.
 Parameters prefix: `-`